danielharrell/does_music_move/does_music_move.md

 in the music---movement---and as if any piece of music indeed moves itself in moving us.

 And the talk has a point.
-For if we didn't hear music move, it seems we wouldn't hear music at all, but simply a succession of pitches, the next following the last in time.
-But hearing music in this succession---say, in the rise and fall of a melody---seems to mean hearing the next pitch follow the last not just in time, but in space, carrying us from place to place, pitch after pitch.
-It means hearing a leap from ˆ1 tone to the ˆ5 tone, for example, in hearing middle C followed by the G a fifth above; and then hearing a gentler, stepwise descent back to the ˆ1 in hearing the F, E, and D between the G and middle
-C sound in turn, before hearing the middle C again.
-(Put melody here.) as we hear pitch after pitch. as pitch follows pitch.
-(Bring up stuff from below, then go on to say space is clear and distinct enough to be heard, deep enough to be explored.) movement in it, from place to place in pitch after pitch. , giving to the succession in time a kind of inhabitance in space.

-But while there is thus a point to this sort of talk, there is also a problem with it.
-There is, however, a problem with this sort of talk.
+For if we didn't hear
+music move, it seems we wouldn't hear music at
+all.
+Instead, we would hear simply a succession
+of sounds, the next following the last in time.
+It is only when we hear the next sound following
+the last in space that we hear music in the
+succession. ---The space that allows it to
+quicken and slow, rise and fall, depart and
+return, as if note followed note, pitch after
+pitch, moment by moment, in a movement from place to place.

+But what kind of space could this be, that allows music to move?
+It is this question, and the
+difficulty of answering it, that indicates a
+problem with the way we talk about the movement
+in music, despite its point.
+And in my lecture
+tonight, I want to discuss this problem, and
+discuss it, I hope, in a way that shows its
-And I would like to begin my lecture by outlining this problem, before going on to say why I find the problem important, even for those of us with little interest in music otherwise.
+importance more generally, even for those of us
+with little interest in music otherwise.

-The problem, in a nutshell, is with making sense of the *space* in which music moves.
-For this space makes something close to complete sense on the one hand, yet something close to nonsense on the other.
-We can see the sense it makes by comparing the motion we hear in music with the variation we hear in sounds more generally.
-As examples, consider the difference between the rise and fall of a tonal melody and the rise and fall of a police siren.
-Both involve a change of pitch over time.
-But in the melody, behind the change of pitch, as if having caused it, we hear a change of place.
-And this change of place is clear enough, distinct enough, definitive enough, that we can identify the places in question, even if we can't identify the pitches in question.
-We may not know, for example, that we just heard the pitch at middle C, followed by the G a fifth above, followed in turn by the F, the E, and the
+The problem, in a nutshell, is with making sense
+of the *space* in which music moves.
+For this
+space makes something close to complete sense on
+the one hand, yet something close to nonsense
+on the other.
+We can see the sense it makes by
+comparing the movement we hear in music, with
+the variation we hear in sounds more generally.
+As examples, consider the difference between the
+rise and fall of a melody, and the rise and fall
+of a siren.
+Both involve a change of pitch over
+time.
+But in the melody, we sense a change of
+place behind this change of pitch, as if having
+caused it.
+And this change of place is clear
+enough, distinct enough, and definitive enough,
+that we can identify the places in question, even if we can't identify the pitches in question.
+Indeed, we almost surely can't identify the
+pitches in question, at least by ear, under the
+description that nowadays distinguishes them,
+in terms of the frequency at which a wavelength
+vibrates.
+For frequency in this sense is able to
+define a pitch by abstracting from any sense of
+its place.
+But for those few of us with perfect
+pitch, even the recognition of pitch will come
+with an implicit sense of place, according to
+where we hear middle C, followed by the G a
+fifth above .
+And in hearing pitches at the
+frequencies, the pitches at frequencies of
+identifying even just the pitches of the melody
+will be to identify the pitches of the melody,
+for example, as middle C, And when we identify
+the pitches we just heard as wavn talking of
+hearing the following five frequencies, instead
+of saying we just heard the frequencies in
+succession, we will say we just heard middle
+C, followed the G a fifth above, followed by
+(dynamic qualities should be emphasized.) to
+say that we just heard, middle C, for example,
+followed by the G a perfect fifth above, But
+the pitches will be recognized by those with
+perfect pitch under an initial description ;d
+them according to frequency since its discovery
+by Helmholtz, es them since the time of Helmholtz and discovery of frequency, , in the form that
+has distinguished themif we use the most common
+measure for pitch since the time of Helmholtz, we almost surely don't know(Don't spell out these
+places until below.)
+(Start with frequency,
+move to scale, then to dynamic order.)
+It means
+hearing a leap (suppress hatmarked references
+until next paragraph; gravity and depth), for
+example, when we hear middle C followed by the G
+a fifth above.
+Just as it means hearing a gentler and seemingly stepwise descent, back to where we
+began, when we hear that G followed in turn by
+the F, E, and D in turn, before hearing middle
+C again.
+(Bring up stuff from below, then go on
+to say space is clear and distinct enough to be
+heard, deep enough to be explored.) movement in
+it, from place to place in pitch after pitch.
+, giving to the succession in time a kind of
+inhabitance in space.
+We may not know, for
+example, that we just heard the pitch at middle
+C, followed by the G a fifth above, followed in
+turn by the F, the E, and the D lying between
-D lying between them, before hearing middle C again.
-But we do know, if we hear this succession of pitches as a melody, that we have changed our place in a melodic scale, moving, say, from the first degree of that scale to the fifth, in a kind of leap, and then back to the first in a more delicate, stepwise descent.
-Perhaps we even hear the intimations of harmony in the melody, with a deepened sense of having changed our place, as we are carried, say, from the tonic to the dominant, and back again to tonic.
+them, before hearing middle C again.
+But we do
+know, if we hear this succession of pitches as
+a melody, that we have changed our place in
+a melodic scale, moving, say, from the first
+degree of that scale to the fifth, in a kind
+of leap, and then back to the first in a more
+delicate, stepwise descent.
+Perhaps we even hear
+the intimations of harmony in the melody, with a
+deepened sense of having changed our place, as we are carried, say, from the tonic to the dominant, and back again to tonic.

 But when the siren rises and falls, by contrast, we hear no such change in place behind the change